Madhanpagidi/Expense-Tracker/README.md

 # Expense Tracker

-Expense Tracker is a web application that helps users manage their income and expenses.
+Expense Tracker is a web application that helps users manage their daily income and expenses.

-Technologies Used:
+## Technologies Used
 - Java
 - Spring Boot
 - Hibernate
 - PostgreSQL
+- HTML
+- CSS
-- HTML, CSS, JavaScript
+- JavaScript

-Features:
+## Features
 - User registration and login
-- Add income and expenses
+- Add and manage expenses
+- Add income records
 - Categorize transactions
 - View transaction history

+## Project Description
 This project demonstrates backend development using Spring Boot and database integration.
+It allows users to track financial transactions efficiently through a simple web interface.